All There is to Know About Heroin

-Regardless of the method of taking the drug, the risk of death is similar.
+Regardless of the method used, the risk of an overdose is similar.
 The number of deaths from heroin has increased from around 2,550 to more than 3,000 individuals from 2006 to 2008.
-The trend shows an increasing problem, but it is possible to fight the addiction to heroin.
+The trend shows an increasing problem.

 Side Effects of Heroin